Doris McCarthy

+what was there.
+I bought it.
+And I still buy it.

 Life and career

 Born in Calgary, Alberta, McCarthy attended the Ontario College of Art from 1926 to 1930, where she was awarded various scholarships and prizes.
 She became a teacher shortly thereafter and taught at Central Technical School in downtown Toronto from 1933 until she retired in 1972.
 She spent most of her life living and working in Scarborough (now a Toronto district), Ontario, though she travelled abroad extensively and painted the landscapes of various countries, influenced by Lawren Harris's simplification of form.
 The countries she visited included: Costa Rica, Spain, Italy, Japan, India, England, and Ireland.
 McCarthy was nonetheless probably best known for her Canadian landscapes and her depictions of Arctic icebergs - she began visiting the Arctic in 1972.
-In 1989, she graduated from the University of Toronto Scarborough with a B.A in English.
+In 1989, she graduated from the University of Toronto Scarborough with a B.A. in English.

 McCarthy's work has been exhibited and collected extensively in Canada and abroad, in both public and private art galleries including: the National Gallery of Canada, the Art Gallery of Ontario, The Doris McCarthy Gallery at the University of Toronto Scarborough with over 200 of her works, and Wynick/Tuck Gallery.

 In 2004, she had a gallery named in her honour at the University of Toronto Scarborough.
 Doris McCarthy trail runs alongside Bellamy Ravine, connecting Bellehaven Crescent to Lake Ontario.